Get your accounts receivable health checklist to protect your cash flow

 Can I record collection calls?

 Yes, but be sure you comply with local regulations regarding call recording permissions.
-Always inform the debtor if calls are recorded.
+In the UK, always inform the customer if the call is being recorded.

 Subscribe to Chaser's monthly newsletter